1st Louisiana Field Battery

 The 1st Louisiana Field Battery was an artillery unit recruited from volunteers in Louisiana that fought in the Confederate States Army during the American Civil War.
 The battery mustered into Confederate service in October 1861.
 The unit traveled to Fort Jackson in early 1862 and took part in the defense of Forts Jackson and St. Philip.
 The soldiers became prisoners when the forts surrendered and the battery reformed at Franklin after their prisoner exchange.
 The battery fought at Fort Bisland and Irish Bend in 1863.
 Later in the year the battery engaged Union shipping on the rivers in several actions.
-In 1864 the battery briefly fought at Mansfield before its commander was killed while engaging Union gunboats on the Red River.
+In 1864 the battery briefly fought at Mansfield before its commander was killed while engaging Union gunboats in late April.
 The unit also fought at Mansura and Yellow Bayou.
 The battery was in Texas when the Trans-Mississippi Department surrendered in May 1865.

 Service

 Fort Jackson

 The St. Mary's Cannoneers battery was accepted into Confederate service on 7 October 1861 at Franklin, Louisiana, with Florian O. Cornay as captain.
 Early in 1862, the battery moved from Camp Hunter near Franklin to Fort Jackson and fought in the Battle of Forts Jackson and St. Philip.
 A detachment of the St. Mary's Cannoneers led by First Lieutenant George O. Foot along with B and D Companies of the 1st Louisiana Heavy Artillery were assigned to man the Fort Jackson water battery.
-This consisted of 2 rifled 32-pounder guns, 3 32-pounder smoothbore guns, 1 10-inch Columbiad, 1 9-inch Columbiad, and 1 10-inch mortar.
+This consisted of two rifled 32-pounder guns, three 32-pounder smoothbore guns, one 10-inch Columbiad, one 9-inch Columbiad, and one 10-inch mortar.
 The Union fleet began a mortar bombardment of Fort Jackson on 18 April 1862, and it continued for several days.
 The warships of the Union fleet began moving up the Mississippi River at 3:30 am on 24 April and despite heavy fire, successfully passed the forts.
 On the night of 27 April, the isolated garrison of Fort Jackson mutinied, compelling the commanding officer to surrender the forts.
-St. Mary's Cannoneers battery did not participate in the mutiny, though its soldiers became prisoners of war.
+St. Mary's Cannoneers battery did not participate in the mutiny; nevertheless, its soldiers became prisoners of war.